-Manchester United manager Sir Alice Ferguson has been seriously hurt in an attack outside a London railway station on Monday.
+Manchester United manager Sir Alex Ferguson has been seriously hurt in an attack outside a London railway station on Monday.

 The Scot, who, himself, is usually the one doing the 'assaulting', was injured when a member of the public tackled him from behind when nobody was looking, in the totally unprovoked attack.